ozalieg/Thesis/0.1.0/content/introduction.typ

 Overall, this tool simplifies data pipeline creation for tabular data engineering projects by automating schema inference and template generation.

-== LLM Schema Inference
+== LLM-Based Schema Inference

 A core challenge addressed in this work is the detection of header rows in anomalous CSV files where the initial rows may contain arbitrary metadata or comments, breaking assumptions of standard parsers.
 To tackle this, schema inference is performed using a locally hosted #abbr.a[LLM] that analyzes the file content and predicts the correct header structure.

 One of the evaluated models is DeepSeek-Coder, a code-centric transformer model optimized for program synthesis and structured data tasks.
-Although not explicitly instruction-tuned, its strong token-level precision and generalization on semi-structured inputs make it suitable for header detection in adversarial CSVs (Guo et al., 2024). @Guo2024
+Although not explicitly instruction-tuned, its strong token-level precision and generalization on semi-structured inputs make it suitable for header detection in adversarial CSVs (Guo et al., 2024 @Guo2024).

-The second model, Qwen3-4B, is a compact yet capable transformer from the Qwen3 family, trained with alignment techniques that improve instruction adherence and tabular comprehension (Yang et al., 2025). @Yang2025
+The second model, Qwen3-4B, is a compact yet capable transformer from the Qwen3 family, trained with alignment techniques that improve instruction adherence and tabular comprehension (Yang et al., 2025 @Yang2025).

 Lastly, CodeLlama-7B-Instruct, an instruction-tuned variant of Meta’s CodeLlama model, was evaluated for its practical trade-off between scale, instruction fidelity, and local deployability.
-It is designed to follow natural language prompts and handle semi-structured data representations (Rozière et al., 2024).  @Roziere2024
+It is designed to follow natural language prompts and handle semi-structured data representations (Rozière et al., 2024 @Roziere2024).

 The following table summarizes the technical profile and empirical performance notes for each model in the context of this schema inference task: